Abaco-Systems/axis-takyon/examples/reduce/README.txt

 Description:
 ------------
-  This example is designed to show how the Takyon extention functions can be used to organize collective communications, in this case a pipeline of paths used to create one long path and a tree based barrier is used to synchronize the processing of the pipeline processing.
+  This example is designed to show how the Takyon extention functions can be used to organize collective communications, in this case a reduce collective is used to reduce values from all threads to a single thread.
+The reduction function is defined by the application, and in this case uses a max function.

   This example has features to emphasize the flexibility of Takyon and its extentions:
+    - The reduce and barrier collective use the same set of paths, minimizing resources.
     - simplifies how to start an app: <executable> <process_id> <graph_description_file>
     - Mixes inter-threaded with inter-process paths in a single app.
-    - Allows Takyon paths to be grouped into collective calls (e.g. a pipeline and barrier).
+    - Allows Takyon paths to be grouped into collective calls (e.g. a reduce and barrier).
     - Adding more paths is simple, just update the graph description file, and run more executables if needed.
 No compiling is needed, which means this app is scalable.

   The executable has one type of processing thread:
-    1. Move data on the pipeline.
+    1. Reduce the data from all nodes (vector max operation).
+    2. Optionally sends the results to all threads.
-    2. Do a barrier before moving data on the pipeline again.
+    2. Do a barrier to synchronize the next reduction.

   Source files:
     main.c - Loads the graph description file, allocates any needed memory blocks, and starts the appropriate threads.
-This is the framework for the application. barrier.c - This is the heart of the algorithm.
+This is the framework for the application. reduce.c - This is the heart of the algorithm.
 Notice this source code is compleltly scalable; i.e. if more paths are added in the graph description file, this source code remains unaffected.